raptox/ipm-hpc-v2/README.md

 # ipm-hpc-v2

-Interactive Visualization of MPI Performance Data (Bachelor Thesis)
+Interactive Visualization of MPI Performance Data (Bachelor Thesis).

+This project contains the standalone multiplatform desktop app, which can parse and display parsed data.

+If you just need the standalone web viewer for displaying already parsed data, then have a look at this project: [Standalone WebViewer](https://github.com/raptox/ipm-hpc-v2-webviewer).

 ## Developer Information